tjorne/cph-1st-w38/README.md

 ## Task 1 - functions:
+    1.a Create a file and name it Main.java, include a main method.
-    1.a Write a function that prints an empty line and call it from setup();
+    1.b Write a function that prints an empty line and call it from main();
-    1.b Write a function that receives a string as a parameter and prints it. call this function from setup() 1.c Write a function that receives a string called "name" and an integer called "age" and call it from setup with your own name and age.
+    1.c Write a function that receives a string as a parameter and prints it. call this function from main() 1.d Write a function that receives a string called "name" and an integer called "age" and call it from main with your own name and age.
 Have the function print the text "My name is \<name\>, I am <age> years old".

 ## Task 2 - functions return types